What's new in v2?

-The integrated Mocha runner has been upgraded to use Mocha v9 and also the implementation has been updated to match most of the features that Nightwatch offers in its own default test runner, like the ability to use tags or global test hooks.
-You can now also use reporters like Mochawesome.
+We have upgraded the integrated Mocha runner to Mocha v9.
+We have also updated the implementation to match most of the features that Nightwatch offers in its own default test runner, such as the ability to use tags or global test hooks.
+You can now also use reporters such as Mochawesome.

 When using ChromeDriver or EdgeDriver it is now possible to execute commands via the Chrome DevTools protocol.